UV-1999/psrism/README.md

 psrism ARCHIVE --intpf
 ```

 When `--intpf` is used, the integrated profile is fit with the scatter-broadened model described in the fitting section.
 The model is overlaid on the integrated-profile panel.
-The figure caption reports the fitted \( \tau \), its uncertainty, and unweighted fit-quality statistics.
+The figure caption reports the fitted τ, its uncertainty, and unweighted fit-quality statistics.

 The plot is implemented in [`psrism/plot_dynamic_spectrum.py`](psrism/plot_dynamic_spectrum.py).
 The model fit is implemented in [`psrism/fit_tau.py`](psrism/fit_tau.py).